ganeshkcs/END2/S3/Readme.md

 ## Evaluating results :
-Made test loader using the same stratagy as the train data loder and doing evaluation on it.
+Evaluated test the results by splitting the dataset into in train set and test set and also caluating the accuracy for image and additon of random number.

 ## Loss function :